 The Erie Insurance Group continues to evaluate procedures that have been established to comply with the Act.
-Premium charges for terrorism coverage for property/casualty lines other than workers' compensation are currently applied only for a small number of new and renewal commercial policies where deemed appropriate based upon individual risk factors and characteristics.
-Appropriate disclosure notices are provided in accordance with the Act.
+Terrorism coverage is not excluded under the majority of Erie Insurance Group commercial property and casualty policies.
+Other than workers' compensation policies which incur charges consistent with state law, premium charges for terrorism coverage are currently applied only for a small number of new and renewal commercial policies where deemed appropriate based upon individual risk factors and characteristics.
+Appropriate disclosure notices and the opportunity to reject coverage are provided to such policyholders in accordance with the Act.